 Carers make a vital contribution to communities by helping the people they care for to live in their own homes for as long as possible.
-They also make a significant economic contribution to the UK economy; an estimate5 in 2011 put this at approximately £119 billion per year.
-This is higher than the annual net expenditure of the NHS for 2015/16 will be in the region of £116,574 billion.
+They also make a significant economic contribution to the UK economy; an estimate7 in 2011 put this at approximately £119 billion per year.
+This is higher than the annual net expenditure of the NHS for 2015/16 which will be in the region of £116,574 billion.
 Carers help reduce the ever increasing pressures on both health and social care budgets by limiting numbers of hospital and residential admissions.
 There are significant economic benefits to support carers as well as legal and moral duties.
-A 2013 report by the Royal College of General Practitioners (RCGP) 6 estimates in a population of 200,000 people, the average number of Carers is 20,000.
+A 2013 report by the Royal College of General Practitioners (RCGP) 8 estimates in a population of 200,000 people, the average number of Carers is 20,000.
+The diagram below, taken from this report illustrates the average age of carers, the hours of care provided as well estimated annual savings they deliver.

-5 Valuing Carers - Calculating the value of Carers' Support Carers UK 2011
+7 Valuing Carers - Calculating the value of Carers' Support Carers UK 2011

-6 Commissioning for Carers, Royal College of General Practitioners 2013
+8 Commissioning for Carers, Royal College of General Practitioners 2013